A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Preliminaries

-\begin{itemize} \item $\Sigma$ is a signature that declares sorts, subsorts, and function symbols; \item $E$ is a set of equations of the form $t=t' \mbox{ \textbf{if} } \psi$, where $t$ and $t'$ are terms of the same sort, and $\psi$ is a conjunction of equations;
+A \emph{rewrite theory} \cite{Mes92} is a tuple $\mathcal{R} = (\Sigma, E, L, R)$ such that \begin{itemize} \itemsep=0.8pt \item $\Sigma$ is a signature that declares sorts, subsorts, and function symbols; \item $E$ is a set of equations of the form $t=t' \mbox{ \textbf{if} } \psi$, where $t$ and $t'$ are terms of the same sort, and $\psi$ is a conjunction of equations;

 \item $L$ is a set of \emph{labels}; and